RammasEchor/RammasEchor.github.io/Week_Pages/Week15_Jul.md

 ## Hackerrank interview preparation

-I have been solving some exercises, and It really had helped me to fill in some little gaps in respect of my knowledge of both my primary stack (javascript).
+I have been solving some exercises, and It really had helped me to fill in some little gaps in respect of my knowledge about my primary stack (javascript).

 ## Duck Typing

-This means that, when you pass an object to a function, you may call a method on this object:
+For example, when you pass an object to a function, you may call a method on this object:

 ```js
 void func(e)    {